xsf/xmpp-providers-website/content/blog/2024-08-01_67_percent_providers_support_APIv2.md

 However, on the one side the quality of the provided choice of XMPP server providers varies and has often a manual maintained, outdated and uninformed nature which leads to bad experiences.
 On the other side a too restrictive behavior or no recommendation at all does not support the federated idea.
 That leads to oligopoly-like distribution of users.
-These two extrema of ignorance or mistrust are neither a solution.
+These two extreme of ignorance or mistrust are neither a solution.
 We intend to address the problematic onboarding and user experience but also at the same time user decentralization in XMPP great again, at least be an enabler for it.
 An enabler through transparency, accessibility, quality and completeness of information.